maziac/DeZog/design/DeZogProtocol.md

 | *1    | 1    | 0-255               | Error: 0=no error, 1 = error.                                                                                     |
 | *2    | 1-n  | 0-terminated string | Either 0 or a string which explains the error.
 E.g. one could have tried to overwrite ROM or the DezogIf program. |

+Is used to write the ZX Spectrum/ZX Next sna and nex files.

 ## CMD_CONTINUE=6